Lumieducation/H5P-Nodejs-library/README.md

 h5pEditor.useRenderer(model => /** HTML string **/);
 ```

-See [the documentation page on constructing a `H5PEditor` object](docs/h5p-editor-constructor.md) for more details on how to instantiate the editor.
+See [the documentation page on constructing a `H5PEditor` object](docs/h5p-editor-constructor.md) for more details on how to instantiate the editor in a more customized way.

 ### Handling AJAX Requests